 Ping gets used to testing the time that it takes for the data to travel from your computer, go through multiple nodes to reach the destination.
 Then send the data back to you.
 Ping determines the speed of the data and the time it takes for the connection to be established and the time that it takes to completion of the data transfer.

 The rate of ping is a number of links to the delay time on the internet.
-It measured in milliseconds.
+It is measured in milliseconds.
 The lower the number, the better the experience will be; if the number sits somewhere between 20 to 30s, then you are going to experience delays in your data transfer.
 Which could ruin the experience?
 In this day n age ping gets used in multiplayer gaming, where the speed of the internet can be very crucial on determining the end of the match.
 With so much value on ping firewalls, it is necessary to learn how to make Windows Firewall Allow Ping in its function to provide more information to the user.

 Ping sent data packets to the destination network device and waits for the reply to measure the speed of data transfer.
 These data packets are known as Internet Control Message Protocol (ICMP).
-Performing these tests will also get you the results to if the network device is the inactive status or not.
-Which is a nice to get with the response time for each data packets?
-This leads us to one question – Why do we need to allow ping through Windows firewall?
+Performing these tests will also get you the results as to if the network device is the inactive status or not.
+Which is nice to get with the response time for each data packet?
+This leads us to one question – Why do we need to allow ping through the Windows firewall?

 If the system is familiar with the job of sending ICMP data packets to check the speed of data transfer and the existence of the network device at the other end, then why allow it?
 Because the Windows firewall on default setting blocks any ICMP packets from the network.
 If you are not getting your ping number, that means your firewall has been blocking the ICMP echo request.

 By the way, here is everything about AlgoSec Firewall Analyzer for your reference.